gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 ## Correct handling of packaging and dependency type declared in poms

 * GRADLE-2188: Artifact not found resolving dependencies with packaging/type "orbit"
-* GRADLE-2160: Setting packaging 'bundle' uploadArchives and install rename the artifact to {name}.bundle

 ### Description
 Our engine for parsing Maven pom files is borrowed from ivy, and assumes the 'packaging' element equals the artifact type, with a few exceptions (ejb, bundle, eclipse-plugin, maven-plugin).